 The goal of heavy-tail analysis is to study phenomena that are not ruled by averaging effects but determined by extreme values.
-To investigate the behavior of a r.v. $X$ far from the center of its mass, an usual assumption is that $X$'s distribution is \textit{multivariate regularly varying} with tail index $\alpha>0$, \ie there exist a non zero Borel measure $\mu$ on $E$, finite on all Borel measurable subsets of $E$ bounded away from zero and a \textit{regularly varying}\footnote{Recall that a positive Borel measurable function $b:\mathbb{R}\to \mathbb{R}_+$ is said to be regularly varying with index $\zeta\in \mathbb{R}$ iff $b(tu)/b(u)\to t^{\zeta}$ as $u\to +\infty$ for all $t>0$.} function $b(t)$ with index $\alpha$ such that
+To investigate the behavior of a random vector $X$ valued in $E$, far from its center of mass, a classic assumption is that $X$'s distribution is \textit{multivariate regularly varying} with tail index $\alpha>0$, \ie there exist a nonzero Borel measure $\nu$ on $E$, finite on all Borel measurable subsets of $E$ bounded away from zero and a \textit{regularly varying} function $b(t)$ with index $\alpha$, \ie $b(tx)/b(t) \rightarrow x^\alpha$ as $t \rightarrow +\infty$, such that